Foods to Boost the Immune System

 There are many research studies correlating a healthy immune system with proper nutrition which includes antioxidants, phytonutrients, vitamins, and minerals.
 These are all important in supporting a healthy immune system that is able to fight off substances in the body that could be harmful and/or contribute to chronic and degenerative diseases.
 Let’s briefly discuss these nutritional “buzz-words”.

 Antioxidants prevent or delay acute damage to health by quenching the oxidative free radicals that can damage cellular components.
-It is widely accepted that chronic degenerative diseases such as autoimmune, cancer, and even aging, may be the result of cumulative oxidative damage to cellular components.
+It is widely accepted that chronic degenerative diseases such as autoimmune, cancer, and even aging, maybe the result of cumulative oxidative damage to cellular components.

 Phytonutrients are naturally occurring chemicals found in plant-based foods that may have antioxidant and/or hormone-like properties.
 These chemicals give fruits, vegetables, legumes and whole grains their varied colors, flavors, and aromas.
 Some phytonutrients inhibit tumor initiation by blocking the activation of potential carcinogens; while others increase the rate at which cancer-causing chemicals break down.

 Vitamins and Minerals such as Vitamin A, Vitamin C, Vitamin D, Vitamin E, selenium, and zinc are known to specifically support the immune system by protecting and preventing cellular damage from free radicals.
-Though supplementing is a good idea and is often needed in our polluted and stress-filled world, consistently eating the proper nutritionally dense foods is always the best bet for a healthy immune system for the long run!
+Though supplementing is a good idea and is often needed in our polluted and stress-filled world, consistently eating the proper nutritionally dense foods is always the best bet for a healthy immune system in the long run!

 Foods to Feed Your Immune System